| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 glacial periods despite a supposedly strong negative feedback.
 Betting

-Depending on their type, clouds can reflect more energy than they trap
+Depending on their type, clouds can on balance reflect energy from

-in the atmosphere or vice-versa.
+Earth or trap it in the atmosphere.
 They can reduce daytime warmth, but

 also keep overnight temperatures higher and provide a head-start for